openbridge/embedded-api/README.md

 # APIs

-### Deprecated key-value pairs in requests and response.
+### Deprecated key-value pairs in requests and response

 In the API you will see note to items that are marked as deprecated.
 You will be required to include many of them as inputs to `POST` functionality, and receive them as part of the output, but you should not rely on the output in the future, as they will be removed in the future.